Chateau Long Beach

 • pro The caretakers are fairly good to very good.

-• pro The grandmother spent her last days there quietly and comfortably.
+• pro Her last days were spent here quietly and comfortably.

 Cons

-• pro The facility started out well but later turned out for the worse.
+• pro The facility started well but later deteriorated and turned out for the worse.

-• pro The weekend caregivers were very relaxed, leaving the resident on the floor for three hours before help arrived.
+• pro The weekend caregivers were very lax, leaving the mother-in-law on the floor for three hours before help arrived.

-• pro They stole money, clothes, and food from the resident.
+• pro They stole money, clothes, and food from her.

-• pro Some staff members are very unprofessional and do not know how to handle or speak to people in a professional manner, especially Melodi, who is described as terrible.
+• pro Some staff are very unprofessional and cannot handle or speak to residents in a professional manner, especially Melodi, who is terrible.

 Review